vinmorel/Computer-Vision-Database-Maker/README.md

 The program randomly picks a card and a background image from a set of available pictures ([/Cards](/Cards), [/Backgrounds](/Backgrounds)).
 It applies a number of rotations, perspectives, and position transformations to the card while keeping track of the corner and bounding box coordinates.
 Images are created until the disered sample size is reached.

-Example of a card tranformation :
+Example of a card transformation :

 Raw Image | Transformed Image
 ------------ | -------------